lwillem/simid_rtools/tutorial_vsc_vaughan/README.txt

 Information on parallel setup
 - if you want one process that can use 16 cores for multithreading: --ntasks=1 --cpus-per-task=16
 - if you want to launch 16 independent processes (no communication): --ntasks=16
-- if you use mpi and do not care about where those cores are distributed: --ntasks=16
+- if you do not care about where those cores are distributed: --ntasks=16

 Useful links on VSC and CalcUA
 - https://docs.vscentrum.be